dotherightthing/wpdtrt-anchorlinks/readme.txt

 * This element will be removed from its current location and injected after the list
 * If there are multiple elements to inject, this element will be injected first, as it has an id of `1`

+`data-wpdtrt-anchorlinks-list-addition-clone="true"`

+* The original element will be copied rather than moved

+`data-wpdtrt-anchorlinks-list-addition-clone="false"`

+* The original element will be moved rather than copied

 == Screenshots ==

 1. The caption for ./images/screenshot-1.(png|jpg|jpeg|gif)